Office of Postsecondary Education, Department of Education.

 (3) Persons providing references for individual students must complete and submit reference forms for the students and submit them to the IHE's project director using G5; and

-(4) The IHE's project director must officially submit the IHE's application, which must include all eligible individual student applications, reference forms, and other required forms, using G5.
+(4) The IHE's project director must officially submit the IHE's application, including all eligible individual student applications, reference forms, and other required forms, using G5.

-- The IHE must complete the electronic submission of the grant application by 4:30:00 p.m., Washington, DC time, on the application deadline date.
-G5 will not accept an application for this competition after 4:30:00 p.m., Washington, DC time, on the application deadline date.
+- The IHE must complete the electronic submission of the grant application by 4:30:00 p.m., Eastern Time, on the application deadline date.
+G5 will not accept an application for this competition after 4:30:00 p.m., Eastern Time, on the application deadline date.
 Therefore, we strongly recommend that both the IHE and the student applicant not wait until the application deadline date to begin the application process.

-- The hours of operation of the G5 Web site are 6:00 a.m.
-Monday until 7:00 p.m., Wednesday; and 6:00 a.m.
-Thursday until 8:00 p.m., Sunday, Washington, DC time.
-Please note that, because of maintenance, the system is unavailable between 8:00 p.m. on Sundays and 6:00 a.m. on Mondays, and between 7:00 p.m. on Wednesdays and 6:00 a.m. on Thursdays, Washington, DC time.
-Any modifications to these hours are posted on the G5 Web site.
+- The hours of operation of the G5 website are 6:00 a.m.
+Monday until 9:00 p.m., Wednesday; and 6:00 a.m.
+Thursday until 3:00 p.m., Sunday, Eastern Time.
+Please note that, because of maintenance, the system is unavailable between 3:00 p.m. on Sundays and 6:00 a.m. on Mondays, and between 9:00 p.m. on Wednesdays and 6:00 a.m. on Thursdays, Eastern Time.
+Any modifications to these hours are posted on the G5 website.

 - Student applicants will not receive additional point value because the student submits his or her application in electronic format, nor will we penalize the IHE or student applicant if the applicant qualifies for an exception to the electronic submission requirement, as described elsewhere in this section, and submits an application in paper format.